-Run by a group of young Italians, Kalume Village offers a handful of simple bamboo bungalows and larger wood cottages clustered close to one another just off the northern side of the beach.
+Managed by a laid-back Italian named Mario, Kalume Village offers a handful of simple bamboo bungalows and larger wood cottages on a compact slice of land just off the northern side of the beach.

 By David Luekens

 The Travelfish newsletter is sent out every Monday and is jammed full of free advice for travel in Southeast Asia.
 You can see past issues here.